svpino/query-bigquery/README.md

 ## Files and folders

-We are connecting to Big Query, so we need a few libraries in our path to run the script:
+We are connecting to BigQuery, so we need a few libraries in our path to run the script:

 * `httplib2`
 * `apiclient`